data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-inv)=
 ### linalg.inv(x, /)

-Returns the multiplicative inverse of a square matrix (or a stack of matrices) `x`.
+Returns the multiplicative inverse of a square matrix (or a stack of square matrices) `x`.

 #### Parameters